-London eye was opened for public in March 2000 and was earlier called the Millennium wheel.
+London eye was opened to the public in March 2000 and was earlier called the Millennium wheel.
 “David Marks and Julia Barfield” had this vision to engineer something which could be enjoyed by everyone and creates a benchmark in architectural history.
-The project got really healthy backup in the form of British Airways in early times till 2005.
-“Now the London Eye is operated by the London Eye Company Limited, a Merlin Entertainments Group Company.”(Londoneye.com) It has recently be renamed as Last Minute London Eye (under new sponsorship)
+The project got really healthy backup in the form of British Airways in the early times till 2005.
+“Now the London Eye is operated by the London Eye Company Limited, a Merlin Entertainments Group Company.”(Londoneye.com) It has recently been renamed as Coca-Cola London Eye (under new sponsorship)

-London Eye as the name suggests provide the views of the whole London well to some extent.
+London Eye as the name suggests provides the views of the whole of London well to some extent.
 London has the highest number of CCTV cameras in the world, I meant literally.
 This one is something different.
-It’s one of the top tourist spots to view the whole London at the time of New Year.
-Visitors from all around UK come to see the spectacle on New Year’s Eve, with spectacular fireworks, laser lights, and music.
+It’s one of the top 5 tourist spots to view the whole of London at the time of New Year.
+Visitors from all around the UK come to see the spectacle on New Year’s Eve, with spectacular fireworks, laser lights, and music.

 Big Ben from London Eye Pod/Capsule